lumeland/lume.land/docs/core/processors.md

 searches the extension of the input file (like `.md` or `.vto`) or the output file (like `.html` or `.css`).

-Another interesting thing is they are executed in the same order as they are defined.
+Another interesting thing is that they are executed in the same order as they are defined.
 This allows chaining different processors to the same file extension.
 For example: two processors for the `.css` extension, one to compile the code and another to minify.

 ## Global (pre)processors